Plane Injury Compensation

-If you are injured on a flight because of the negligence of a member of cabin crew, a passenger or another individual, you may be entitled to plane injury compensation.
-Call our legal experts on 0800 342 3206 or get in touch online to find out if you could claim.
+If you are injured on a flight because of the negligence of a member of the cabin crew, a passenger, or another individual, you may be entitled to plane injury compensation.

 Common plane injury claims

 - Slips, falls or trips when alighting or exiting an aircraft

 - Food poisoning from meals served on board

 - Luggage falling from shelves

 - Luggage not being properly secured and falling.

 - In-flight turbulence

 - Food poisoning or allergic reaction to food onboard

 Causes of plane crash claims